 Over the years, Baddacook has become infested with non-native, invasive weeds.
 These weeds destroy lake quality for recreation, fish and wildlife as well as presenting a danger of entanglement to swimmers.
-They also contribute to bio-mass accumulation, although there are other sources as well.
-Bio-mass accumulation impedes lake access and blocks navigation.
-It negatively impacts Baddacook's ecosystem and is a serious step towards the decline of a water resource.
+The weeds accelerate decline of Baddacook due to their ability to grow in up to 15 ft of water and densely mat which leads to ever shrinking open water.

-This is the second year of a 3 year project (year 1 and 2: \$225,000) to kick start Baddacook Pond restoration.
-This project is a joint undertaking including the Great Ponds Advisory Committee (to the Selectmen), the Groton Water Department, the Weed Harvester Committee and Groton Lakes Association.
+This is the third year of a 3-year project (year 3: \$140,000) to kick start Baddacook Pond restoration.
+This project is a joint undertaking including the Great Ponds Advisory Committee (to the Select Board), the Groton Water Department, the Weed Harvester Committee and Groton Lakes Association.
 The goal is: 1) to pilot control of invasive weeds.
 2) to remove significant amounts of bio-mass which will substantially turn back the clock for Baddacook.
 When this project is completed, it will pave the way for Baddacook Pond environmental sustainability under town direction.
+As shown in Figure 11, improvements have been made.

-Figure 10: Baddacook Pond Restoration
+Figure 11: Baddacook Pond Restoration.
+Left - 2016, Right - 2019